Shio Uni: How to Make Aomori’s Salted Sea Urchin

 Although Uni is expensive, there is a home-use inexpensive sea urchin paste that’s been a long-time favorite in Japan, called Neri Uni (練うに), as I wrote before.

-Actually, the sea urchin paste, Neri Uni is not raw sea urchin, but processed food, so it can keep quite long in the refrigerator.
+The sea urchin paste, Neri Uni, is not raw but processed food.
+So it can keep quite long in the refrigerator.

 Shio Uni (塩うに)

-Nonetheless, Shio Uni is rich in flavor and taste compared to uncooked raw sea urchin and can be stored for a longer period of time, about a week in the fridge.
+Nonetheless, Shio Uni is rich in flavor and taste compared to uncooked raw sea urchin, stored for quite a long time, about a week in the fridge.

-As I mentioned above, all you need to prepare for this recipe are only fresh raw sea urchin roe (about 100 grams) and salt (2/3 tablespoon).
+As I mentioned above, all you need to prepare for this recipe are only two ingredients: fresh raw sea urchin roe (about 100 grams) and salt (2/3 tablespoon).

-Prior to making Shio Uni, you need to sterilize a small lidded storage jar by boiling in water and dry it.
+Before making Shio Uni, sterilize a small lidded storage jar by boiling it in water and drying it.
 Are you ready?
 Now, here are the instructions.

-- First, place raw sea urchin roe one by one on a paper towel neatly, spacing apart from one another, so as not to break the shape
+- First, place raw sea urchin roe neatly, one by one, on a paper towel, spacing them so as not to break the shape.

-- Cover the eggs with a cling film and let them rest in the refrigerator for over 15 minutes to overnight in order to remove excess water and smell from the sea urchin.
-The longer you keep them in the fridge, the more the water with a characteristic smell comes out, so if needed, replace the paper towel with another
+- Cover the eggs with a cling film and let them rest in the refrigerator for over 15 minutes (up to overnight) to remove excess water and smell from the sea urchin.
+The longer you keep them in the fridge, the more the water comes out, so if needed, replace the towel with another.

-- After that, remove wetness lightly from the surface of the salted sea urchin with a paper towel, and put the roes into the sterilized jar carefully using a spoon
+- After that, remove wetness lightly from the surface of the salted sea urchin with a paper towel, and put the roes into the sterilized jar carefully with a spoon.

-- The prepared Uni paste can be stored in the fridge for about a week
+- You can store the cured roes in the fridge for about a week.